lemocla/Which-way-is-up/README.md

       - **Django variable to javascript**

         For ease and having had some initial issues with connecting the static javascript files, the developer included scripts at the bottom of the html file.
-Since it’s cleaner to have the scripts in static files, scripts were moved to respective static files.
+Since it’s cleaner to have the scripts in static files, scripts were moved to their respective files.
 The connection issue was resolved by closing the server and reopening it.

         For the checkout app, the client token variable needed to be retrieved from the html template.
 After some research, the solution was to use json_script as per suggestion in this [stack overflow post] (https://stackoverflow.com/questions/298772/django-template-variables-and-javascript) and using this [django documentation](https://docs.djangoproject.com/en/4.0/ref/templates/builtins/#json-script)